joeky888/dotfile/Software/Software.md

   * Portable between Android and iOS
   * Most operations can be done with only one finger
   * Make small button can be easily clicked (bind clicked event with clickable layout surrounding it)
-* Web plugins
-  * Make sure it runs on Chrome, Firefox and Firefox Android

 Docker images
 =====